Fire and rescue

 Armenia recognises dual nationality.

-Ask the Armenian Ministry of Foreign Affairs about citizenship laws.
+Ask the Armenian Ministry of Foreign Affairs about nationality laws.

-If you're a male dual citizen aged 18 to 27, you could be subject to military service in Armenia.
+You could be subject to military service if you're a male dual national aged 18 to 28.
 Check with the nearest embassy or consulate of Armenia well before you travel.

 More information: